php1ic/geant4Scripts/README.md

 With each release, you either need to overwrite your current install (bad idea as core changes may break your simulation) or organise your system in such a way as to create parallel installs (better idea, but takes up more space) allowing easy roll back if required.

-The scripts were written assuming you want to go down the parallel installs route, and space by making all versions reference a common data directory.
+The scripts were written assuming you want to go down the parallel installs route, and save space by making all versions reference a common data directory.
 They automate and guarantee the following:
 - The cmake build options are consistent across versions
 - A common directory heirarchy is followed
 - Missing data sets are automatically downloaded to the correct location

 There is also the ability to create sub-installs for each version.
-One builds the visualisation and some X11/Qt modules that can be used to create and craft your simulation, while the other is much more stripped down with non of the GUI modules built.
+One builds the visualisation and some X11/Qt modules that can be used to create and craft your simulation, while the other is much more stripped down with non of the GUI modules.
 Tests with a simple simulation showed a ~20% speed up of high statistics runs with the stripped down build.
 Although I have not had time to quantify how much of that is a result of the different CMAKE\\_BUILD\\_TYPE options and how much is down to the other parts that were or were not included.

-The default geant4 build options and install paths used in the scripts are those that work for my scenario and usage needs, I strongly recommend that you check what vlaues are used and read the [options on the installation webpage](https://geant4.web.cern.ch/geant4/UserDocumentation/UsersGuides/InstallationGuide/html/ch02s03.html) to tailor the script to your needs.
+The default geant4 build options and install paths used in the scripts are those that work for my scenario and usage needs, I strongly recommend that you check what values are used and read the [options on the installation webpage](https://geant4.web.cern.ch/geant4/UserDocumentation/UsersGuides/InstallationGuide/html/ch02s03.html) to tailor the script to your needs.

 ## [create\\_geant\\_cmake.sh](create_geant_cmake.sh)